SEC Reporting and Compliance

 SOX Compliance

 Under the Sarbanes-Oxley Act of 2002, public companies must follow strict guidelines for internal controls.
 Certification from the CEO and CFO is required on the financial statements to prevent financial fraud.
-Those who sign off on fraudulent reportings could face extensive legal consequences.
+Those who sign off on fraudulent SEC reporting could face extensive legal consequences.
 Internal controls over financial reporting (ICFR) are one of the most important aspects that the SEC governs.

-Insider Trading And Ownership Reporting
+Insider Trading And Ownership SEC Reporting

 Executives and shareholders are considered insiders of a company.
 These people must report their stock holding and transactions within the company using Forms 3, 4, and 5 to maintain transparency.
 A company that wants to avoid insider trading claims needs to file with the SEC frequently.